Tozturk18/TextToMath/README.md

 This repository contains an "example" folder where you can find an example.c code file, a Makefile and an executable "example" file.
 To try out the TextToMath Program you can run the example executable and it will ask you to input a mathematical expression.
 Then enter your mathematical expression to get the solution.

 ## Usage
-The mathematical expressions are very similar to the ones used by Google Search and Desmos or Geogebra.
+The mathematical expressions are very similar to the ones used by Google Search, Desmos, and Geogebra.
+(Inline inputs to the terminal, or command center requires for the mathematical expression to not be seperated with spaces or it will detect each term seperated by a space as seperate inputs.)

 1. parenthesis:
     - To create a term with parenthesis you can simply use the parenthesis "```(3+2)```", or square brackets "```[3+2]```", or curly brackets "```{3+2}```" sign.
 In this example the solution would be ```5.00```